 - Tampa, FL

 If you are a current University of Tampa student, please search for and apply to student jobs here via Workday.
 Job applications for current students will not be considered if submitted through the external career center.

-The Department of English and Writing within the College of Arts and Letters at The University of Tampa seeks an outstanding writer and teacher of creative nonfiction for a tenure-track position at the rank of Assistant Professor, beginning in August 2024.
+The Department of Languages and Linguistics within The College of Arts and Letters at The University of Tampa is seeking candidates for an Assistant Teaching Professor of Spanish (non-tenure track) position beginning in Fall 2024.
+The position is renewable and eligible for promotion.